 SecureCRT Scripting FAQ

 SecureCRT® supports several scripting languages so you can automate tasks and processes.
 On the Windows platform, ActiveX scripting languages include VBScript, JScript, and Perlscript.
-Python is supported on Windows, Mac, and Linux.
+Python is supported on Windows, macOS, and Linux.
 A script recorder helps you build your keystrokes into a VBScipt or Python script.

 More information on scripting in SecureCRT can be found on the Windows Scripting Examples page, the Python Scripting Examples page, and the VanDyke Software online Scripting Essentials guide.